-Every year math enthusiasts everywhere celebrate pi, a celebrity among mathematical constants, on 3/14, also known as Pi Day.
+Every year math enthusiasts everywhere celebrate pi, a celebrity among mathematical constants, on March 14 (3/14), also known as Pi Day.
 Extreme enthusiasts have a special celebration at 1:59 (aka, Pi Minute).

 place (3.14), but with the use of computers, pi has been calculated to

-symbol for pi was first used in 1706 by a Welsh man, William Jones.
-The symbol was made popular after Swiss mathematician Leonhard Euler adopted
+symbol for pi was first used in 1706 by a Welsh man, William Jones, and was made popular after Swiss mathematician Leonhard Euler adopted

 Let's Take Another Look at Pi Day – Explores the many uses of Pi Day.